tablexi/circleci-orbs/README.md

 Run Rspec after waiting for db and loading schema.

 This takes an optional parameter of `mysql_db_type`, and `parallelism`.
+This takes an optional parameter of `store_screenshots`, which will allow access to screenshots of failed CI runs.
 This takes an optional parameter of `report_coverage` which will use the (report_coverage)[https://github.com/rdunlop/codeclimate_circle_ci_coverage] gem to send rspec coverage results to CodeClimate.

 ### teaspoon